 Tutoring with The United Way

 Did you know that two thirds of Indiana fourth graders aren't reading at their grade level?
-The United Way of Central Indiana's ReadUP Tutor program pairs volunteers with 3rd and 4th graders to help increase their literacy skills through one-on-one interaction, preparing them for future academic success.
-The United Way is looking for volunteers who can spend one hour a week on Tuesday's, Wednesday's, or Thursday's reading with third and fourth grade students.
+The United Way of Central Indiana's ReadUP Tutor program pairs volunteers with third and fourth graders to help increase their literacy skills through one-on-one interaction, preparing them for future academic success.
+The United Way is looking for volunteers who can spend one hour a week on Tuesdays, Wednesdays, or Thursdays reading with third and fourth grade students.
 For more information, please visit www.readtutormentor.org or call 317-925-READ.

 Tutoring at the Excel Center

-The Excel Center is an adult charter high school here in Indianapolis that includes students ages 18 and up, that were not able to complete high school as minors due to a variety of barriers.
-They are in need of tutors to help enhance their students' skills in subjects including: Remediation Math, Pre-Algebra, Algebra and Geometry.
-Volunteers would need to go the the Excel Center at least once a week during their eight week term.
-For more information, please contact DeAnn Day or 317-524-4416.
+The Excel Center is an adult charter high school here in Indianapolis that includes students ages 18 and up that were not able to complete high school as minors due to a variety of barriers.
+They are in need of tutors to help enhance their students' skills in subjects including Remediation Math, Pre-Algebra, Algebra, and Geometry.
+Volunteers would need to go the Excel Center at least once a week during their eight week term.
+For more information, please contact DeAnn Day or call 317-524-4416.